-For financial statement presentation purposes, cash in banks has been combined with the College's temporary cash management investments in certificates of deposit.
+For financial statement presentation purposes, cash and cash equivalents include cash in banks, certificates of deposit and repurchase agreements.

 Budgetary Process: The budget is an annual plan for the financial operations of the College that establishes a basis of control and evaluation of activities financed through the current funds of the College.
 Formal adoption of the budget into the accounting records is not legally mandated; therefore, the College does not integrate the budget into its accounts.